BRUKINSA® (zanubrutinib) logo

 BRUKINSA was designed to meet the challenges of BTK inhibition, including in adult patients with CLL1

-EFFICACY DEMONSTRATED ACROSS LINES OF THERAPY
+SUPERIOR EFFICACY ACROSS LINES OF THERAPY1-3

-VIEW EFFICACY DATA
+VIEW LONG-TERM EFFICACY DATA

 CONSISTENTLY LOW RATES OF AFIB/FLUTTER AND DISCONTINUATION ACROSS TRIALS